zhufamily/PooledServiceClientFactory/README.md

 ## Conclusion
 Follow the pattern as shown above, you can avoid short-lived ServiceClient, and still using them as scoped instance to guarantee thread safe.\
 Just pull down the source codes into VS2022 and compile them, then you are ready to go.
+## Further Improvements
+1. Make initial capacity, max capacity and capacity increase / decrease step all configurable.
+2. Make better algorithm for scale up and scale back the resources.
+3. Make a generic class for resource pooling.
 ## License
 Free software, absolutely no warranty, use at your own risk!